ASEAN: Foreign relations

 Other meetings include the ASEAN Ministerial Meeting that focus mostly on specific topics, such as defence or the environment, and are attended by ministers.
 The ASEAN Regional Forum (ARF), which met for the first time in 1994, fosters dialogue and consultation, and to promote confidence-building and preventive diplomacy in the region.
 As of July 2007, it consists of twenty-seven participants that include all ASEAN member states, Australia, Bangladesh, Canada, China, the EU, India, Japan, North and South Korea, Mongolia, New Zealand, Pakistan, Papua New Guinea, Russia, Timor-Leste, the United States, and Sri Lanka.
-Taiwan has been excluded since the establishment of the ARF, and issues regarding the Taiwan Strait are neither discussed at ARF meetings nor stated in the ARF Chairman's Statements.
+Taiwan has been excluded since the establishment of the ARF, and issues regarding the Taiwan Strait are neither discussed at ARF meetings nor stated in the ARF chairman's Statements.

 ASEAN also holds meetings with Europe during the Asia–Europe Meeting (ASEM), an informal dialogue process initiated in 1996 with the intention of strengthening co-operation between the countries of Europe and Asia, especially members of the European Union and ASEAN in particular.
 ASEAN, represented by its secretariat, is one of the forty-five ASEM partners.
 It also appoints a representative to sit on the governing board of Asia-Europe Foundation (ASEF), a socio-cultural organisation associated with the meeting.
 Annual bilateral meetings between ASEAN and India, Russia and the United States are also held.

 Prior to 2012, ASEAN foreign ministerial statements were not typically contentious.
 Particularly as international disagreements over the South China Sea increased, the wording of ASEAN foreign ministerial statements became more politically contended.

 Following the 2022 visit by United States Speaker of the House Nancy Pelosi to Taiwan, ASEAN and individual member states reiterated their support of the One China policy.

 On 12 November 2022, Ukrainian Foreign Minister Dmytro Kuleba urged ASEAN countries to abandon their neutrality and condemn Russia's invasion of Ukraine.

+Beyond the Russo-Ukrainian war, the Iran war has also influenced regional alignments.
+According to the ISEAS-Yusof Ishak Institute's State of Southeast Asia 2026 survey, published in April 2026, 52% of Southeast Asian respondents favoured alignment with China over the United States amid the Iran war, compared to 48% who still preferred the US.
+The survey showed particularly strong preferences for China in Indonesia (80%), Malaysia (68%), and Singapore (66%), while only 23% of Filipino respondents favoured China.